squint-cljs/squint/README.markdown

 Primary goal of cherry:

 - Have fun, experiment and learn.
-This will probably be my summer vacation project during some time off in August.
+This will probably be my summer vacation project during some travel in August.

 Goals of cherry: